CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with specific triggers like 'Lakeflow Jobs', 'Databricks', and the combination of 'Python wheels' and 'SQL tasks' in a job context.
-Unlikely to conflict with generic coding or data skills.
+Highly distinctive with specific triggers like 'Lakeflow Jobs', 'Databricks', and the combination of 'Python wheels' and 'SQL tasks' in a data engineering context.
+Unlikely to conflict with other skills due to the narrow, well-defined niche.

 3 / 3